Skip to main contentSkip to navigation

 A WhatsApp store flips the marketplace model: you trade built-in traffic for ownership, margin, and a direct relationship.
 For repeat-driven businesses, that's a powerful trade.

-• You own the customer — every buyer is a contact you can serve, upsell, and bring back without paying for the privilege.
+• You own the customer conversation — every buyer is a contact you can serve, upsell, and bring back (with their consent) through a channel you control.

 • Faster cash flow — payouts arrive on standard gateway timelines, not a marketplace's deferred cycle net of deductions.